Nurse Ambassadors for a world without NEC

 Nurse Ambassadors support the NEC Society’s vision of a world without NEC (necrotizing enterocolitis).
 Nurse Ambassadors are committed to helping drive NEC research, education, and advocacy.
 Join our community of leaders to build a world without NEC.

-What are the nurse ambassador's values?
+What are the Nurse Ambassadors' values?

 - Amplify the patient-family voice